APogue/APogue.github.io/_posts/posts/2024-09-14-one-more-try.md

 			- There are no means for proving this from online sources.
 I can only quote a website saying "people don't report at SCU"

 		- They do not have mandatory Title IX training annually.
 They do not have a Title IX accountability report to indicate efforts at transparency or concern for student safety and well-being

+		- They have zero Title IX cases pending with OCR, last 2 resolution letters are from 2017 and 2018 (Title II and Title VI/XI)

 ### Students are not reporting in general